EnspiredjackDev/basicExplorer/README.md

 - **RPC Security**: Be cautious with RPC settings.
 Do not expose RPC ports to untrusted networks.
 - **Credentials**: Keep your RPC username and password secure.
-- **SSL/TLS**: For production use, secure the web application with SSL/TLS certificates.

-## Customization

-- **Coin Parameters**: Adjust coin-specific parameters like decimal places, currency symbol, or additional metadata.
-- **UI/UX Enhancements**: Modify the HTML templates and CSS styles to enhance the user interface.
-- **Additional Features**: Implement features like address QR codes, richer analytics, or API endpoints.

 ## Troubleshooting